onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 ### References

-1. Thomas Piketty, “Capital in the Twenty-First Century”, Harvard University Press, 2014.
+1. Thomas Piketty, Capital in the Twenty-First Century, Harvard University Press, 2014.
-2. Anthony B. Atkinson, “Inequality: What Can Be Done?”, Harvard University Press, 2015.
+2. Anthony B. Atkinson, Inequality: What Can Be Done?, Harvard University Press, 2015.
 3. World Inequality Database (WID), official online database and documentation on income and wealth inequality indicators.
-4. OECD, “Income inequality” and related indicator documentation, official statistics pages on inequality and redistribution.
+4. OECD, Income inequality and related indicator documentation, official statistics pages on inequality and redistribution.

 ---